floresfelipesc/Programming-Notes/README.md

-# Programming-Notes by Felipe Flores (Online alias: SmoogMoog)
+# Programming-Notes by Felipe Flores
  These are my notes that I create for myself.
 The purpose of sharing these notes is to teach others who may struggle with the concepts included in this repository.